By Stephanie Cousineau, lawyer.

 There is also an exception when an individual with a disability needs a support person to be able to bring their claim forward.
 Here, it’s an issue of access to justice, but the condition is still that the support person, acting like the client’s agent, takes in the legal advice, and is meant to keep the confidence.

 So what does this mean for your friend, loved one, or “second”?
-It’s likely that the comfort of having a “plus one” in the discussion with your lawyer means you’re waiving your privilege.
-And you might miss that when it’s gone… losing privilege might be worse than losing confidence.
+It’s likely that the comfort of having a “plus one” in the discussion with your lawyer means you’re waiving your privilege, unless that plus-one is your legally married husband or wife.
+And you might miss that privilege when it’s gone… losing privilege might be worse than losing confidence.
 You can bounce back from a social faux-pas, when a “friend” betrays your secrets and it comes back to haunt you.
 But it could have far bigger and more lasting consequences when losing privilege means you also lose in court.